jdvpl/microservice-java-accounts/Readme.md

 ### Validator

 The Validator library is used to validate data in Java applications.
 It provides a way to ensure that the data meets certain criteria before it is processed or stored.

+/\*\*

+- h2 - This function calculates the value of the H2 statistic, which is used in various statistical analyses.
+-
+- How to run:
+- 1. Ensure that all necessary dependencies and libraries are imported.
+- 2. Call the h2 function with the appropriate parameters.
+- 3. The function will return the calculated H2 value.
+-
+- @param {number} param1 - Description of the first parameter.
+- @param {number} param2 - Description of the second parameter.
+- @returns {number} - The calculated H2 value.
+  \*/